 Additional parameters may be required, depending on the planned end land use, and will thus be confirmed before sampling.
 The monitoring plan will continually be evaluated and adjusted based on the data acquired; the response framework for the collected data is outlined in Section 4.3.

 3.4 Monitoring Summary

-Table 3-3 provides a summary of the monitoring efforts.
+Table 3-4 summarizes the monitoring efforts.